zalyoung/gitlab-handbook/content/handbook/support/workflows/jira-server.md

 1. Run Jira setup.
 You will activate a 30 day trial period.
 Select set up Jira manually.
 1. You now have Jira setup and accessible in your localhost:8080.
 1. You will have to set up Jira before using it.
-After you access from the browser, Select `I'II set it up myself`.
+After you access from the browser, Select `I'll set it up myself`.

    ![Jira Set It Up Myself Screenshot](/images/support/assets/JIRA_Setupmyself.png)